HanTongo/IMDbWebScraper/README.md

 !["IMDb and Metascore Rating, and both compared"](assets/Figure_1.png) Distribution of IMDb rating and Metascore rating, for the top grossing films from 1940 to 2023.

+**Starting with the IMDB histogram, we can see that most ratings are between 6 and 8.
+There are few movies with a rating greater than 8, and even fewer with a rating smaller than 4.
+This indicates that both very good movies and very bad movies are rarer.**

+The distribution of Metascore ratings resembles a normal distribution – most ratings are average, peaking at the value of approximately 50.
+From this peak, the frequencies gradually decrease toward extreme rating values.
+According to this distribution, there are indeed fewer very good and very bad movies, but not that few as the IMDB ratings indicate.

+On the comparative graph, it’s clearer that the IMDB distribution is highly skewed toward the higher part of the average ratings, while the Metascore ratings seem to have a much more balanced distribution.

+What might be the reason for that skew in the IMDB distribution?
+One hypothesis is that many users tend to have a binary method of assessing movies.
+If they like the movie, they give it a 10.
+If they don’t like the movie, they give it a very small rating, or they don’t bother to rate the movie.
+This an interesting problem that’s worth being explored in more detail.**

 Extending this